VaishaliBalamurugan22008813/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 #Program to find the solution for the given linear equations.
-#Developed by: MIDHUN AZHAHU RAJA P
+#Developed by: VAISHALI BALAMURUGAN
-#RegisterNumber: 22008311
+#RegisterNumber: 22008813
 import numpy as np
 A=np.array([[1,3],[2,5]])
 B=np.array([5,-3])